pfdubois/BridgeBidding/source/Glossary.rst

       The style, taught in this book, where a less-than-game-forcing hand will bypass a diamond suit when replying to a 1♣ opener in favor of showing a four-card major.

+   level
+      The number of tricks in excess of six that a bid contracts for.
+For a bid of 3♥ the level is 3 and the :term:`strain` is hearts.